Bevel-Software/bevel-test-generator/README.md

 ## Feedback and Support

 For issues, questions, or feedback regarding this dependency extractor, please:
-- Contact support at juan@bevel.software
+- Contact us at juan@bevel.software
+- Join our Discord community: [Bevel Discord](https://discord.gg/jJWEpkjX)

 ---